Postgraduate Prehistory Reading Group

 Meeting times and dates

-Monthly meetings are held online via Zoom on Wednesdays 6pm-7.30pm, unless otherwise stated.
-Dates are confirmed closer to the time, as they depend on the availability of our guests.
+Monthly meetings are held online via Zoom on Mondays 6-7.30pm, unless otherwise stated.
+Dates are confirmed closer to the meeting, as they depend on the availability of guests.

-Please contact Emma Bentley (e.v.bentley@sms.ed.ac.uk) or Kirsty Lilley (klilley2@ed.ac.uk) to be added to the mailing list for readings and meeting links.
-You can also follow our topics and guests on Twitter/X @UoEPrehistoryRG
+Please contact Emma Bentley (e.v.bentley@sms.ed.ac.uk) or Kirsty Lilley (kirstymlilley@gmail.com) for monthly readings, guests and meeting links.
+You can also follow us on BlueSky @prehistorygroup.bsky.social

 Find out what else is on